NVIDIA/cuda-quantum/docs/sphinx/install.rst

 you can easily use it to run CUDA Quantum applications.
 While submitting jobs to DGX Cloud directly from within CUDA Quantum is not (yet) supported, you can use the NGC CLI to launch and interact with workloads in DGX Cloud.
-The following sections detail how to do that, and how to connect JupterLab and/or VS Code to a running CUDA Quantum job in DGX Cloud.
+The following sections detail how to do that, and how to connect JupyterLab and/or VS Code to a running CUDA Quantum job in DGX Cloud.

 .. _dgx-cloud-setup: